AlexanderGrischancew/CommandParser/README.md

 This structure is aimed at the final programing task for the programing 1 lecture at the KIT.
 Usualy both task need a command parser, this is a structure that can be used independent from the explicit task to easily recognize if a command exists and the given parameters are correct.

-Commands consist of the prefix eg. add
+Commands consist of the prefix eg. "add"
 A space
 And a suffix containing the parameters "sample.txt"